nyakaz73/spring-boot-reactjs-fullstack-2/README.md

 <img src="https://raw.githubusercontent.com/nyakaz73/spring-boot-reactjs-fullstack-2/master/image1.png?token=ACTXJ5QPYANMLXUIAKPPTB27LJNS4" width="100%" height=auto />

-It always good practice to divide you UI into components whenever you can as this  provides clean code that it easy to maintain.
+Its always good practice to divide your UI into subsection-components whenever you can as this  provides clean code that it easy to maintain.

-Now that you have a visual understanding if what we are trying to do , it should be easier for you to follow.
+Now that you have a visual understanding of what we are trying to do , it should now be easier for you to follow.
 Okay Lets write our first Component.

 ### 2a i Header
-Go to /frontend/src/components and create a folder called layout , this is where all our layouts will seat in in this case the Header.js component.
+Go to /frontend/src/components and create a folder called layout , this is where all our layouts will seat, in this case the Header.js component.
-Now create a Header.js component inside the layout folder you just create with the the following code:
+Now create a Header.js component  with the the following code:

 ```js
 import React from 'react';